-Deerfield, Illinois Ban Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them
+Deerfield, Illinois Bans Assault Weapons, Will Fine Owners $1,000 Per Day Until They Surrender Them

 “The possession, manufacture, and sale of assault weapons in the Village of Deerfield is not reasonably necessary to protect an individual’s right to self-defense or the preservation or efficiency of a well-regulated militia.”

-The decision to enact the ordinance came in light of four recent mass shootings that, between them, claimed over 150 lives, according to The Chicago Tribune.
-Those four mass shootings are the Pulse Nightclub shooting in Orlando, which claimed 49 lives; the Las Vegas music festival shooting that left 58 dead; the mass shooting at the First Baptist Church in Sutherland Springs, Texas that killed 26 people; and the Valentine’s Day shooting 17 people at the Marjory Stoneman Douglas High School in Parkland, Florida.
+The decision to enact the ordinance came in light of four recent mass shootings that, between them, claimed over 150 lives, according to the Chicago Tribune.
+Those four mass shootings are the Pulse Nightclub shooting in Orlando, which claimed 49 lives; the Las Vegas music festival shooting that left 58 dead; the mass shooting at the First Baptist Church in Sutherland Springs, Texas, that killed 26 people; and the Valentine’s Day shooting 17 people at the Marjory Stoneman Douglas High School in Parkland, Florida.

 Well looks like it started and at the lowest level of government, the village board of Deerfield Illinois just banned the AR15 yesterday